seed-labs/seed-emulator/examples/not-ready-examples/26-blockchain-events-visualization/README.md

 # Visualization

+## build
+- Go to the PoA manual execution example and follow the README file to build the emulator

 ## Concept
 - The visualization is built on a plugin-type architecture.
 - We can now create a new plugin for different projects that fetch data from the emulator and passes it to the frontend